anirbitroy176/ML-Revision-rough-work/GD_Revision.md

 We move opposite to the gradient because gradient points in the direction where the loss increases the </br>
 fastest.
 Since our goal is to minimise the loss, we move in the opposite direction

+## What is learning rate?
+Learning rate (α) controls how big a step is.

+small α  → tiny steps → slow learning </br>
+large α  → huge steps → may overshoot  </br>
+very large α → loss may explode/diverge

+## What happens if learning rate is too small?
+If l